Keppra For Dogs: Side Effects And Dosage

 As with many drugs for the treatment of animals, we often look to human medication to see what the latest medications are; this is also true for natural alternative medicines.

-The FDA recently approved a drug called Expdiolex to treat people with seizures caused by two rare and severe forms of epilepsy.
+The FDA recently approved a drug called Epidiolex to treat people with seizures caused by two rare and severe forms of epilepsy.
 This drug's active ingredient is CBD, which is an entirely natural hemp-derived compound.

 CBD has become widely available in recent years, in part due to its anti-seizure properties, and lack of severe side effects.